Rosa Kate Skinner (Watkins)

 Pye Corner Census 1891

-In 1894 Rosa married James Skinner from Kemeys Inferior and moved to his home at Abernant Farm.
-The large farm stood on Bulmore Road, four miles from Caerleon.
-The Skinners were another successful farming family and James was in the process of succeeding his father John, as the tenant of Abernant Farm.
+In 1894, Rosa married James Skinner of Kemeys Inferior and moved to his home at Abernant Farm.
+The substantial farm stood on Bulmore Road, about four miles from Caerleon.
+The Skinners were another successful farming family, and James was in the process of succeeding his father, John, as tenant of Abernant Farm.

-The year after Rosa left Pye Corner Farm her mother Ann died, her father then sold the family farm and moved to Maindee in Newport.
-Younger sister Myra, who was still living at home when the farm was sold, joined Rosa at Abernant, where she stayed until her death in 1910.
-Myra and Rosa were not the only Skinners to have moved to the area, brother George took on Draenllwyn Farm on the Old Roman Road and became a neighbour of his two sisters.
+The year after Rosa left Pye Corner Farm, her mother Ann died.
+Her father subsequently sold the family farm and moved to Maindee in Newport.
+Her younger sister Myra, who had still been living at home at the time of the sale, went to live with Rosa at Abernant, where she remained until her death in 1910.
+Myra and Rosa were not the only members of the family to settle in the area.
+Their brother George took on Draenllwyn Farm on the Old Roman Road, becoming a near neighbour to his two sisters.

-World War I was a challenging time for most farming families; young men went to war, horses were requisitioned and thee were dramatic price rises.
-At Abernant Rosa’s two eldest sons, Wallace and Ralph were drafted into the army causing huge worry for the parents, and leaving a real void on the farm.
-Rosa had much to contend with as James suffered from asthma and bronchitis and could be confined to bed for several months.
-She dealt with these challenges and her younger sons stepped up to help with the work on the farm, Abernant continued to flourish.
+The years of the First World War were a challenging time for most farming families.
+Young men left to serve, horses were requisitioned for military use, and prices rose dramatically.
+At Abernant, Rosa’s two eldest sons, Wallace and Ralph, were drafted into the army, causing great anxiety for their parents and leaving a significant void in the farm workforce.
+Rosa had much to contend with during this period, as James suffered from asthma and bronchitis and was at times confined to bed for several months.
+Despite these difficulties, she managed the challenges with resilience, and her younger sons stepped forward to help with the farm work.
+Under her stewardship, Abernant continued to flourish.

-We know that education and strong values were of prime importance in the Skinner household and all seven of Rosa and James’ children achieved a great deal in life and travelled extensively.
-Wallace, Ralph, Donald, and Reg all followed the family tradition and became successful farmers and raised families in Monmouthshire.
+We know that education and strong values were of prime importance in the Skinner household.
+The children made the long daily walk to Caerleon Endowed School, with two of them being recognised for their excellent attendance records.
+All seven of Rosa and James’s children went on to achieve a great deal in life and travelled extensively.
+Wallace, Ralph, Donald, and Reg followed the family tradition, becoming successful farmers and raising their own families in Monmouthshire.

-Jessie gained a degree at Oxford University and became a teacher, before later retiring to Jersey with her husband.
-Raymond was a successful butcher in Newport, whilst the youngest child Margaret became a nurse and emigrated to South Africa where she married and had a son.
+Jessie went on to study at Oxford University, where she gained a degree and later became a teacher.
+In retirement, she moved to Jersey with her husband.
+Raymond established himself as a successful butcher in Newport, while the youngest child, Margaret, trained as a nurse before emigrating to South Africa, where she married a farmer and had a son.

-James died in 1927 at the age of 64 and left a substantial estate for Rosa and his children, he was buried at his beloved All Saint’s Church where he had been the church warden.
-His death was followed a year later by Rosa’s eldest sister Eliza, who had spent her final days at Abernant Farm.
-Rosa stayed at Abernant for a few more years until her youngest child Margaret had left for London to train as a nurse.
-Then, with her son Donald and his new wife Cathrine ready to take the reins at Abernant, Rosa retired.
+James died in 1927 at the age of 64, leaving his estate to Rosa and their children.
+He was buried at his beloved All Saints’ Church, where he had served as churchwarden.
+His death was followed a year later by that of Rosa’s eldest sister, Eliza, who had spent her final days at Abernant Farm.
+Rosa remained at Abernant for a few more years, until her youngest child, Margaret, left for London to train as a nurse.
+With her son Donald and his new wife, Catherine, ready to take over the running of the farm, Rosa retired from active farm management but retained her passion for gardening.

-Rosa left the farm to live with her son Wallace and daughter in law Edith at Hendrew Farm.
-She remined active and was school governess at Christchurch School.
-She also spent lots of time with her various grandchildren and was a regular visitor at nearby Rock Farm, the home of Ralph and Edith.
-It was at the Rock that Rosa died in 1941 aged 74.
+She left Abernant to live with her son Wallace and daughter-in-law Edith at Hendrew Farm.
+Even in retirement, Rosa remained active within the community and served as a school governor at Christchurch School.
+She devoted much of her time to her many grandchildren and was a regular visitor to nearby Rock Farm, the home of her son Ralph and his wife Edith.
+It was at The Rock that Rosa died in 1941, aged 74.
+In her obituary, she was described as “one of the best known and respected personalities in agricultural circles” – a fitting tribute to a woman whose life had been deeply rooted in family, community, and farming.

-Rosa Skinner Christchurch School Governess (back row, 2nd right)
+Rosa Skinner at Christchurch School (back row, 2nd right)

-308j - Rosa Kate Skinner (far right) with Edith Agnes Skinner & family
+Rosa Kate Skinner with Edith Skinner & family

 Rosa with her daughter-in-law and grandchildren

-Rosa had been suffering with heart issues and diabetes, her death was reported by son Ralph.
-She left a sizeable estate including land at Goldcliff and Newchurch West.
-Rosa was survived by two of her siblings; Herbert who died 3 months later in Australia and George who died in 1954.
+In her later years, Rosa suffered from heart problems and diabetes.
+Her death was reported by her son Ralph.
+She left a sizeable estate, including land at Goldcliff and Newchurch West.
+Rosa was survived by two of her siblings: Herbert, who died three months later in Australia, and George, who lived until 1954.

-Rosa was buried with James at All Saint’s Church, however, in the 1960s, the church was demolished to make way for a new road.
-Rosa and James were then reburied in Tredunnock at St Andrew’s Church.
+Rosa was originally buried alongside James at All Saints’ Church.
+However, in the 1960s the church was demolished to make way for a new road.
+Their remains were subsequently reinterred in 1970 at St Andrew’s Church, Tredunnock, where they rest together today.